Thank You, Thank You, Thank You

 I think the same can be said of my work woes.

-I’ve already blogged about the things I’ve learned over this past year–and I wrote all that back when I still thought I was going to be denied the professional equivalent of the Wicked Witch.
+I’ve already blogged about the things I’ve learned over this past year–and I wrote all that back when I still thought I was going to be denied the professional equivalent of the Wicked Witch: the raise.

-But after almost eight months of talking to the casting director about this role; after being offered it on three separate occasions, only to see it snatched away at the last-minute; after a really great second audition that had me waiting two months for an answer, and after a lot of shit in between, I found out today that I got the part!
+After eight months of talking to the casting director about the role; after being offered it on three separate occasions, only to see it snatched away at the last-minute; after a really great second audition that had me waiting two months for an answer, after a lot of shit in between, I learned today that I got the part!

 To quote the former Hillary speechwriter, whose remarks would one day be plagiarized by Melania Trump, I have emerged from this experience knowing that “you work hard for what you want in life; that your word is your bond and you do what you say you’re going to do; that you treat people with dignity and respect, even if you don’t know them, and even if you don’t agree with them.”

 Those are really good lessons to follow!
-I’m so glad I did.
-I don’t think this particular story would have had a happy ending if I had not, and I am so happy it does.
-I am so deliriously happy.
-And proud.
-But mostly just happy.
+I’m glad I did.
+I don’t think this particular story would have had a happy ending if I had not, and I am thrilled it does.

 Grit and grace won!
-It’s all about perseverance and tenacity!
+So did perseverance and tenacity!
 Hard work and talent!
 Integrity and kindness!

 That’s the road to success.
 To happiness.
 To personal and professional growth.
 To boss bitch-dom.